Overview of Acid Reflux and Gastroesophageal Reflux Disease (GERD)

 Heartburn and Acid Reflux Center at Scott & White Clinic - Round Rock 302 University, we've developed a comprehensive approach for the diagnosis and treatment of acid reflux, combining highly skilled physicians and the latest technology to provide effective solutions.

-Center for Esophageal Diseases at Baylor University Medical Center at Dallas features gastroenterologists, interventional endoscopists, laryngologists, esophageal surgeons and thoracic surgeons on the Baylor Dallas medical staff who have focused expertise in diagnosing and treating disorders of the esophagus, including acid reflux disease, Barrett’s esophagus, and swallowing disorders.
+Center for Esophageal Diseases at Baylor University Medical Center, part of Baylor Scott & White Health features gastroenterologists, interventional endoscopists, laryngologists, esophageal surgeons and thoracic surgeons on the Baylor Dallas medical staff who have focused expertise in diagnosing and treating disorders of the esophagus, including acid reflux disease, Barrett’s esophagus, and swallowing disorders.